rpowel/maze/README.md

 #]
 # '0' is a passage
 # '1' is a wall
-# '2' is the entrance, and '3' is the exit.
+# '2' is the entrance
+# '3' is the exit.
 ```

 ### Known Issues